rackerlabs/design-system/_component_design/toast.md

 ## When to use

 Users want to know if an action they initiated was successful or not successful.
-It a user action is not successful, they user wants to know why.
+If a user action is not successful, the user wants to know why.
 Use a toast notification when you want to close the workflow feedback loop on a user action.

 For example, use a toast when you want to: